Skip to main content

 1. Create an account

+Sign up with an email address.
 Your account comes with an Expected Parrot API key that allows you to:

-• Post and share content at Coop
+• Post and share content

-• Run surveys at the Expected Parrot server
+• Run surveys remotely

 • Use any available models with your surveys

-You can inspect your key and reset it at any time at your Keys page:
+You can inspect your key and reset it at any time at your Keys page.

-2. Store your Expected Parrot API key
+2. Your Expected Parrot API key

-You can also post objects to Coop from your workspace, such as Surveys, Agents and Notebooks.
+Remote inference is a feature that allows you to run EDSL surveys and inference jobs at the Expected Parrot server, and store results at your account.
+It is activated by default when you create an account.
+When remote inference is activated, your survey jobs and results are automatically stored at the Expected Parrot server and accessible at the Results page of your account.
+You can also post any EDSL objects to Coop from your workspace, includes Results, Surveys, Agents, Scenarios, Notebooks and data files (using the FileStore module).
 To do this, you first need to store your Expected Parrot API key.
 If you have activated remote inference (at your Settings page), your key is automatically stored.
-If you are using EDSL locally, create a file named .env in your EDSL working directory and store your key in it using the following format:
+If you are only using EDSL locally, create a file named .env in your EDSL working directory and store your key in it using the following format:

 EXPECTED_PARROT_API_KEY = 'your_key_here'